bbsify-landed/.github/README.md

-# @bbsify
+# @bbsify-landed/.github

-This organization is for managing bbsify's personal services
+This repository is for managing the organization's main config